Bachelor of Biomedical Sciences

 Research and Summer Internship Opportunities

-BBiomedSc students are provided with ample opportunities to experience laboratory-based research and to be ready for a career in research and development.
-Under the Summer Internship Programme, they can join the research teams of professoriate members of the Faculty, attach to the research laboratories of top class universities abroad, or to gain experience beyond the university in an innovative workplace related to the field of biomedical sciences in the summers of years 1, 2 and 3.
+BBiomedSc students are provided with ample opportunities to engage in laboratory-based research, which trains them for a career in research and development.
+Under the Summer Internship Programme, they can join the research teams led by professoriate members of the Faculty, attach to the research laboratories of top-class universities abroad, or work in an external agency related to the field of Biomedical Sciences or in other industries in the summer of Year 1, 2 and 3.

-The Undergraduate Research Fellowship Programme (URFP) of the University supports students in their pursuit of research and development with the provision of scholarships.
+The University’s Undergraduate Research Fellowship Programme (URFP) supports students in their pursuit of research and development with the provision of scholarships.

 Programme Structure

-The BBiomedSc curriculum is designed with a good balance of structure and flexibility, allowing students to plan their study according to their individual interests.
-The focus of the Biomedical Sciences core courses is to cover:
+The BBiomedSc curriculum is designed with a good balance of structure and flexibility, allowing students to plan their studies according to their individual interests.
+The Biomedical Sciences primarily covers the following core courses:

-Students are required to complete a total of 240 credits of courses in the four-year curriculum, of which 96 credits are Biomedical Sciences major courses, 36 credits are Common Core courses, and 18 credits are Language Enhancement courses.
-The remaining 90 credits are for minor and electives.
+Students are required to complete a total of 240 credits of courses in the four-year curriculum, of which 96 credits from Biomedical Sciences major courses, 36 credits from Common Core courses, and 18 credits from Language Enhancement courses.
+The remaining 90 credits are from minors and electives.

 “Active learning is a critical part of student learning – learning about DNA structure through building models is a great experience for the first year students.”